resilient-http/resilient.js/README.md

 ## Middleware Layer

-Since version `0.3.x`, Resilient introduces support for duplex middlewares.
+Since version `0.3.x`, Resilient introduces support for duplex middleware.
 It essentially provides an interceptor like layer to use external components to augment a specific functionality.

 From a high-level point of view it's conceptually similar to an evented API approach, which is commonly used in a event-driven environment with JavaScript,